swenson/sort/README.md

 This means you don't have to pay the function call overhead of using standard library routine.

-You get the choice of many extra sorting routines as well, including:
+You get the choice of many sorting routines, including:

 * Shell sort
 * Binary insertion sort
 * Heap sort
 * Quick sort
-* Merge sort
+* Merge sort (stable)
+* In-place merge sort (*not* stable)
-* Bubble sort (ugh)
+* Bubble sort (ugh -- this is really only here for comparison)
-* Tim sort
+* Tim sort (stable)

 If you don't know which one to use, you should probably use Tim sort.

+If you have a lot data that is semi-structured, then you should definitely use Tim sort.

+If you have data that is really and truly random, quick sort is probably fastest.

 Usage